 - The right to obtain fraud alerts: You can have a fraud alert filed alongside your credit history, which can signal you when you’ve been subject to identity theft.

 What are the Fair Credit Reporting Act violation penalties?

 Credit reporting agencies are subject to a range of penalties for violating the FCRA.
 These penalties are designed to offset any damages you’ve suffered as a result of misreporting.

 You can file a complaint with the CFPB via their website or by calling (855) 411-2372.
 The CFPB offers individual-level assistance with complaints.
-Penalties for offenders are designed to offset damages to your credit score, the severity of these penalties will vary depending on the nature of the damage (i.e., negligence vs. willful misconduct).
+Penalties for offenders are designed to offset damages to your credit score, and the severity of these penalties will vary depending on the nature of the damage (i.e., negligence vs. willful misconduct).